amone4/MVC-website/README.md

 `app/bootstrap.php` includes all files, that are necessary for the app to work.
 This includes `config/config.php` which includes all constants; all helpers; and all libraries<br>

 `libraries/App.php` is the app's centre.
 It manages all global variables.
-It firstly calls in the `libraries/RequestController`.
+It firstly processes the request to determine the component, method, and parameters.
+Request is assumed to be in the form of `component/[method/[params]]`.
+It also determines if the request is from an API.
+API requests have the same URL, but begin with `api/`.
 It then dispatches the method called, and initiates output rendering<br>

-`libraries/RequestController.php` determines the component, and method being requested for.
-It also determines any parameters which might have been passed<br>
+`libraries/Output.php` manages all output.
+It keeps on accumulating the processing output.
+At the end, its render method is called, which generates HTML or JSON output, based on the request<br>

 Each component has at least one controller.
-All of them extend `libraries/ComponentController.php`, which provides `getModel()` to each controller<br>
+All of them extend `libraries/Controller.php`, which provides `getModel()` to each controller<br>

 A component interacts with the database through its model.
 Each model extends `libraries/Model.php`, which provides the functions for basic CRUD functionality. `libraries/Database.php` takes care of the nuances for using PDO.
 A model can be accessed using `getModel()` / `getModel('User')` / `getModel('users/User')`.
 Note that each model should begin by defining the table name<br>